Last Updated on February 6, 2021 by Fiona Maclean

-5:2 Diet Fish and Chips on Friday and Best of British
+5:2 Diet Fish and Chips – Oven Baked Cod and Chips.

-Of course if you are making a fish dish for the 5:2 diet, you need to try to avoid deep frying, so I’ve done a baked breaded version and I’ve made spiced oven chips to minimise the amount of oil I needed to cook the potatoes.
+Of course, if you are making a fish dish for the 5:2 diet, you need to try to avoid frying and batter so I’ve made an oven-baked breaded version to serve with homemade oven chips to minimise the amount of oil I needed to cook the potatoes.

 All in, cooked this way the meal comes in at about 370 calories so long as you stick to a relatively small serving of chips (about 140g or a small potato!).
-And actually I rather liked these spicy oven chips though they were closer to potato wedges in flavour (maybe I put in a bit too much paprika?).
-The fish was lovely, though it hasn’t cured my yearning for deep fried batter!
+And actually, I rather liked these oven chips, which are much closer to ‘real’ chips than the frozen sort I keep for emergencies.
+Fish cooked this way is lovely, though it doesn’t cure my yearning for battered cod!

 Here’s how you do it.